emmadoughty/Daily_COVID-19/README.md

 Previously I had a file containing calculated new cases per day that I was feeding into my own analyses/visualisations.
 I am no longer making these visualisations owing to the data quality concerns raised above.
 For the time being, I will only collate the raw PHE data and urge you to use that.

+**ukmidyearestimates20182019ladcodes.xls** Contains mid-2018 data from the Office for National Statistics with population demographic data (age, gender, population, population density, deaths and more) in geographical areas reporting COVID-19 cases (Country, Region, Unitary authority corresponding with UTLAs).

 ## Analyses
 #### Summary plots